Brooder lamps: a review of the Brinsea EcoGlow.

 My chicks disappear under these brooder lamps as soon as they come out of the incubator and on day 1, tend to spend a lot of time sleeping underneath them, occasionally peeking out at the world.

 By day 2 they venture further out to get food and water,

 scuttling back underneath if anything startles them.

-By day 4, the more adventurous (like this Wyandotte chick) will be experimenting with using it as somewhere to take a break from everyone else ...
+By day 4, the more adventurous (this Wyandotte chick was always the adventurous one!) will be experimenting with using it as somewhere to take a break from everyone else ...

 ... and by the end of the

 first week you'll find they'll all be using it to do acrobatics, as a launchpad for their first attempts at flying, and as a good place to start trying to jump out of the brooder.

 It makes great entertainment - for them and for me!